-For the six months ended June 30, 2021 and 2020, our consolidated revenue was \$92.5 million and \$66.3 million, respectively, and consolidated net loss was \$13.9 million and \$6.0 million, respectively.
-For the fiscal years ended December 31, 2020 and 2019, our historical consolidated revenue was \$147.7 million and \$78.1 million, respectively, historical consolidated net loss was \$5.3 million and \$23.6 million, respectively.
+For the fiscal years ended December 31, 2019 and 2020, Playboy's historical consolidated revenue was \$78.1 million and \$147.7 million, respectively, historical consolidated net loss was \$23.6 million and \$5.3 million, respectively.

 Our Products

 Our products and content connect consumers to a lifestyle of pleasure and leisure.
 Our offerings help consumers around the world look good, feel good, and enjoy their lives.